onesteinbv/dns01/doc/Documentation.md

 The hook expects the target domain and DNS-01 challenge token to be defined in the `CERTBOT_DOMAIN` and `CERTBOT_VALIDATION` environment variables, as per Certbot semantics.

-#### Traefik/Lego hook mode
+#### Traefik/lego hook mode

 `dns01 certbot_hook <present|cleanup> <domain> <token>`

-After Traefik/Lego start the DNS-01 challenge, it will call **dns01** back to create (`present`) or delete (`cleanup`) the TXT challenge record.
+After Traefik/lego start the DNS-01 challenge, it will call **dns01** back to create (`present`) or delete (`cleanup`) the TXT challenge record.
 After adding the record, the script will attempt propagation detection.

-The hook expects the target domain and DNS-01 challenge token to be passed on the command line, as per Lego `exec` specification in the arguments.
+The hook expects the target domain and DNS-01 challenge token to be passed on the command line, as per lego `exec` specification in the arguments.

 > **Note**
-> Lego exec "raw" mode is not supported at this time
+> lego exec "raw" mode is not supported at this time

 ### Adaptive propagation detection (the "native" mode)

 A DNS provider data plane can return flaky results (e.g. from anycast clusters with unpredictable zone updates), so **dns01**'s propagation detection will not trust a single test, *even when all authoritative servers did answer correctly*.

-If we succeed the challenge propagation only to have LetsEncrypt fail in the face of a flapped NXDOMAIN or stale record, we're in no better position as having had no propagation checks at all.
+If we succeed the challenge propagation only to have Let's Encrypt fail in the face of a flapped NXDOMAIN or stale record, we're in no better position as having had no propagation checks at all.

 Thus, `wait_propagation()` actively seeks to detect whether we're in presence of one of these worst cases, and works its way with inconsistent data planes to minimize the chance of false positives.
 This is done by tracking the data plane responses while it converges.